Healthcare Tech Stack for 2026: Key Investments for CIOs

 • It has connected 100% of eligible customers (including all federally qualified health centers) into TEFCA networks as of 2025 – illustrating that private vendors are racing to meet these expectations.

-Strategic priority: Invest in the platforms and services that will be the glue of healthcare data.
+Strategic priority: Invest in healthcare interoperability services that become the glue of healthcare data.
 This includes enterprise API gateways, FHIR servers, patient identity/consent management, and cloud-based data exchanges.
 It also means aligning with federated networks (TEFCA QHINs) and implementing patient-facing portals or apps that can push/pull data via FHIR.

 FHIR and TEFCA are not just compliance checkboxes – they are engines for digital transformation, clinical excellence, and patient engagement.
 Hospitals should treat these interoperability investments as enabling infrastructure for everything else (AI, analytics, care coordination), not as optional add-ons.